junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Why?
 I don't deserve it."
 Cas says, voice sad and tired, more tired than he's ever seen him.
 "What's the point of living if I can't fix the things that I broke?"
 What are "the things", he doesn't say.
 He doesn't need to.
 The world that is torn, the lives that are lost, some heart that is broken, some trust that is lost, some bond that is always, forever, seems, fractured.

 Cas starts to step back again, the edges of the tear of the dimension starts brightening up.
-His steps don't seem to be voluntary, it's more like he's been absorbing backward by a vortex than walking on his own, and he is too tired to resist.
+His steps don't seem to be voluntary, it's more like he's being absorbed backward by a vortex than walking on his own, and he is too tired to resist.
 His wings drop down as they are worn out from exhaustion.

 "This way, at least I can close the tear, using my own body.
 A fitting punishment and redemption."
 Cas is yards away from Dean now, and no more than one step away from the tear.
 "Just, take care of yourself, Dean."